 The priest/pastor almost never faces the congregation.
 Why?
 Because we are worshiping together!
 In Orthodoxy we all face God and worship Him together.
 We are a worshiping community.
 It is not about the pastor (or a band), nor is it about the people.
 The focus of worship for us is God (you can tell a lot about a group by the way they worship).

 There are no musical instruments.
 Why?
-Because we believe worship is the raw encounter between God and mankind, though we do not believe instruments are bad at all.
+Because we believe true worship is simply an encounter between God and His creation, though we do not believe instruments are bad at all.
 We bring to Church that one simple sacrifice: ourselves.
 We believe that in the end everyone will stand before Christ with nothing but ones life and how one lived (no instruments, no career, no riches, no poverty, no false pretenses, etc.) Our worship reflects this; it is truly personal.

 We have candles, icons, incense and beauty!

 Most of all know that you are welcome!